oishikm12/cpp-collection/README.md

 * [**Weight Balancing**](problems/weight_balancing.cpp) - Given two weights, the task is to find out how many combination of those weights can be used to attain a third weight
 * [**Divisors of Factorials**](problems/divisors_of_factorial.cpp) - Given a number, the task is to find out the total count of divisors of the factorial of the number
 * [**Good Sets**](problems/good_sets.cpp) - Given a list of numbers, task is to find count of all such subsets of the list such that every number in the set is a divisor of the number next to it
+* [**Card Game**](problems/card_game.cpp) - Given a list of cards having certain value, and a certain number, the task is to find count of all possible subarrays whose products are divisible by this number
+* [**Strange Order**](problems/strange_order.cpp) - Given a number, the task is to print numbers from n to 1, in a specific order, wherein `n` should be followed by numbers whose `gcd(n, x) != 1`, and so on for next largest number till we reach 1

 ### Greedy Techniques